 \section{Convergence Analysis}

-In this section, we establish convergence guarantees for the collaborative rotation averaging (\cref{alg:collaborative_rotation_averaging}) and translation recovery (\cref{alg:collaborative_translation_recovery}) methods developed in \cref{sec:algorithm}.
+In this section, we establish convergence guarantees for the collaborative rotation averaging (\cref{alg:collaborative_rotation_averaging}) and translation estimation (\cref{alg:collaborative_translation_recovery}) methods developed in \cref{sec:algorithm}.
 Between the two, analyzing \cref{alg:collaborative_rotation_averaging} is more complicated owing to the fact that rotation averaging is an optimization problem defined on a Riemannian manifold.
 To establish its convergence, in \cref{sec:linear_convergence_general} we first prove a more general result that holds for generic approximate Newton methods on manifolds.
-Then, in \cref{sec:linear_convergence_RA}, we invoke this result for the special case of rotation averaging and shows that \cref{alg:collaborative_rotation_averaging} enjoys a local \emph{linear} convergence rate.
-Lastly, in \cref{sec:linear_convergence_translation}, we prove the linear convergence of translation recovery (\cref{alg:collaborative_translation_recovery}).
+Then, in \cref{sec:linear_convergence_RA}, we invoke this result for the special case of rotation averaging and show that \cref{alg:collaborative_rotation_averaging} enjoys a local \emph{linear} convergence rate.
+Lastly, in \cref{sec:linear_convergence_translation}, we prove the linear convergence of translation estimation (\cref{alg:collaborative_translation_recovery}).